All of the words in the book Viking Funeral are my grief therapy. Welcome to my couch.

 My writing, my grieving, my language, may not be a good fit for your tastes or lifestyle.
 I am sharing what I have learned in my grief with those who may be starting out on their path, who may be so lost in their loss, they need what is causing their grief-the vortex of missing reciprocal love from their lost loved ones, your-lost loved one, more than anyone.
 I encourage everyone to write or talk about their loved one because it may help you.

 As a witness to his life, I felt bad for the ENTIRE world who missed out on knowing him and began writing with that intent-sharing him with the world.
 I encouraged him to write his story to help people, to motivate people- people with disabilities and those without.
 HIS book changed without him to write it, writing his story from my perspective has helped me in ways I couldn’t know until I was somewhere in the middle of it, and I am so grateful.
 So I am opening the doors wide to my grief with the hope that reading my love of my brother through the curse words of my grief and my often rolling of my eyes type of dark humor may help you see something in your grief that helps you.

 Often those close to us can’t understand our grief and we find solace in the presence of strangers, don’t be upset with them, it is a thing.
 My brother Dave embued love and gave it away freely to anyone and everyone.
 In his honor, I am giving away all these words out of love for him, out of love for my grief and what it has taught me, for love of others who I see painfully struggling in their grief, this is written from the place of love for the humanity in all of us.

-I look forward to each lovely, amazing, or hilarious story you may want to share with me at the bottom of any blog post, just click the MORE option below to leave a comment or reach me.
+I look forward to each lovely, amazing, or hilarious story you may want to share with me at the bottom of any page, leave a comment.